dsphng/chronicallyonlinekaraoke/README.md

 ```
 ensure that the midi file you're using as input only has one instrument and that the BPM is set to 60 no matter what (VERY IMPORTANT failure to do this will throw out the timings completely)

-also make sure that the number of notes in the midi file exactly matches the number of syllables in the lyric input
+also make sure that the number of notes in the midi file exactly matches the number of syllables in the lyric input. this script will take the start times of each note in the midi file and map them to each syllable in the lyrics in sequential order.

-this script will take the start times of each note as input and map them to each syllable in sequential order. upon running it, it will output a faux json file to the console line by line and then copy it in full to your clipboard. you can then paste that into a new json file. i wasnt lying when i said it was scuffed lmao
+upon running it, it will output a faux json file to the console line by line and then copy it in full to your clipboard. you can then paste that into a new blank json file, which you can then rename `notes.json` and add to your song directory. i wasnt lying when i said it was scuffed lmao

 i will say also the output has a tendency to have a few unneeded extra commas here and there so you may have to delete them manually. your code editor should flag them down for you hopefully

 ---

-if you're unsure of anything you can go through the example songs ive included and dissect them a little OR feel free to message me on discord (discord.com/users/486819707291435008) or twitter ([@dsphng](https://x.com/dsphng))
+if you're unsure of anything you can go through the example songs ive included and dissect them a little OR feel free to message me on discord ([@disphing](discord.com/users/486819707291435008)) or twitter ([@dsphng](https://x.com/dsphng))

 have fun !! :3

-[^1]: the only exception to this is _laced up_ by tsubi club which uses the original stems, laced up is licensed under creative commons so i figured it was ok hehe; also on the subject of instrumentals _fuckboy_ by brakence is incomplete
+[^1]: the only exception to this is _laced up_ by tsubi club which uses the original stems; laced up is licensed under creative commons so i figured it was ok ! also on the subject of instrumentals _fuckboy_ by brakence is incomplete